 Second-Year Students.
-Students will be permitted to count one class taken on a P/NP basis during their second year towards their required coursework (see the Graduate School Bulletin for regulations regarding the P/NP option).
+Students will be permitted to count one class taken on a P/NP (Pass/No Pass) basis during their second year towards their required coursework.
 In philosophy seminars, a student will be assigned a P/NP grade on the basis of completing all required coursework except for any research paper that might otherwise be due.

-Note: This arrangement may be entered into only with the prior agreement of the faculty member teaching the course (who may not agree), and the course may not be one that is being used to fulfill the following requirements: i.e., the proseminars, the courses in Ancient, Modern, and Contemporary philosophy, or the logic courses.
+Note: This arrangement may be entered into only with the prior agreement of the faculty member teaching the course (who may not agree), and the course may not be one that is being used to fulfill the following requirements: the proseminars, the courses in Ancient, Modern, and Contemporary philosophy, or the logic courses.